 Renewal (Pet Model)– to issue and deliver at the end of an insurance policy period a policy which supersedes a policy previously issued and delivered by the same pet insurer or affiliated pet insurer and which provides types and limits of coverage substantially similar to those contained in the policy being superseded.

-Number of policies renewed (2022 Health) – Number of policies for health insurance coverage renewed during the specified period.
+Number of policies renewed (2022 Health) – Number of pet insurance policies renewed during the specified period.
 If the policyholder number remains the same, count the policy as renewed.

 Group Policy Clarifications: